 - The customer success community has not hit a peak.
 While some may disagree but the meetup confirmed we are only beginning to quench the thirst for knowledge.
 There are so many unknowns as the Customer Success world expands from Software-as-a-service to traditional on-premise software and brick-and-mortar businesses.

 - There is no secret sauce to customer success.
 What your company product delivers to customers will determine everything from the customer journey to who the customer organization reports to.
 The important first step is understanding customer needs and building from there.

 - If growth is harming your customers you must reassess your strategy.
 If you are building new features without thinking about your current customer pain points then maybe your new features aren’t that great.

 - Scaling customer success teams is hard – tools will make it easier.
 Hiring more people will not make your customer experience better.
 Using customer platforms and contextual help is something that all companies should be considering.
 Customers are getting smarter and want to be independent in your platform.

 - If you haven’t been to a CS Meetup lately, you should attend one!
 The opportunity to meet new people, share ideas and learn about new technology is worth the treck.
 There are many across the US so have no fear of missing out because you don’t like in the Bay Area.
 Don’t have one in your area?
 Start one!

-Finding ways & tools to drive user adoption, to provide contextual support, and to deliver return on investment quickly has never been more important.
+Finding ways & tools to drive user adoption, to provide contextual support, and to deliver a return on investment quickly has never been more important.
 In my experience, the best way to discover new techniques is to share ideas in person & in online customer user groups – with other customer success-obsessed people, like me.

 Until the next Meetup – cheers to Customer Success!